Beginners Guide to Peace - Treacherous Roads

 The advance of technology of course did not end there.
 The use of kerosene as a lighting source was eventually replaced with the incandescent bulb in the late 1800’s which itself is being quickly replaced by cooler and more energy efficient LED bulbs in the current century.

 Cars make cities cleaner

-At the turn of the last century, many large cities across the globe were experiencing an environmental crisis.
+In the late 1890's, many large cities across the globe were experiencing an environmental crisis.
 One of the biggest issues was how to deal with the tsunami of manure created by the horses used in transportation.
 In New York City alone, there were at least 100,000 horses producing a total of 2.5 million pound of manure per day.
 To deal with this problem and the thousands of dead horse carcasses every year, a ten day international urban-planning conference was convened in New York in 1898 to discuss ways of dealing with the issue.
 Unable to find a solution, the conference was abandoned after just three days.

-Fortunately technology and entrepreneurship, not central planners, provided the answer.
+Fortunately technology and entrepreneurship, rather than central planners, were able to provide an answer.
 The invention and mass production of the automobile quickly led to the rapid replacement of horses so that as early as 1912 the number of cars already exceeded the number of horses in NYC.
 What was once seen as an insolvable problem quickly faded from memory.

 Private property and the environment

 When discussing the matter of protecting the environment, there are two significant problems to solve.
 One is known as the “externalization of costs”, the other is the “tragedy of the commons”.
 The historical evidence suggests that the recognition of property rights is a practical solution to both of these issues.